ThijnK/JUGE/docs/MAZE.md

    ```

    This will run MAZE on the [synthetic benchmark set](/infrastructure/benchmarks_maze/README.md) for the specified time budget, using nine different search strategy combinations.
+   10 runs will be performed for each search strategy, and the results will be stored in a folder named `results_maze_<time-budget-seconds>`.
    The search strategies are:

    - Symbolic-driven DFS